modular/modular/KGEN/docs/public/programming-manual.md

 compiled.
 This allows many of the same features as a macro system with better extensibility and generality.

-For Modular's work in AI, high performance machine learning kernels and accelerators, we need high abstraction capabilities provided by advanced metaprogramming systems.
-We needed high level zero-cost abstractions, expressive libraries, and large scale integration of multiple variants of algorithms.
+For Modular's work in AI, high-performance machine learning kernels, and accelerators, we need high abstraction capabilities provided by advanced metaprogramming systems.
+We needed high-level zero-cost abstractions, expressive libraries, and large-scale integration of multiple variants of algorithms.
 We want library developers to be able to extend the system, just like they do in Python, providing an extensible developer platform.

 That said, we are not willing to sacrifice developer experience (including compile times and error messages) nor are we interested in building a parallel language ecosystem that is difficult to teach.
-We can learn from these previous systems, but also have new technologies to build on top of, including MLIR and fine-grained language-integrated caching technologies.
+We can learn from these previous systems but also have new technologies to build on top of, including MLIR and fine-grained language-integrated caching technologies.

 As such, Mojo supports a full compile-time metaprogramming functionality built